Kubernetes Cost Transparency

 Introducing A Cost Management Solution In Your Organization

 While the proposed tool chain fulfills the technical needs to gain insight, I want to discuss the path for introducing a cost management solution in your organization.

 As mentioned before, Kubernetes does not persist any of the data required for cost aggregation.
 The first step is therefore to put the infrastructure for tracking and storing this data in place.
 Your historical data will now start building and allow you insight on a weekly, monthly and eventually yearly basis.

 Create First Reports

-At this point you may notice that many of the workloads do not clearly belong to a specific team, organizational unit, project or cost center.
-You’ll have to find this information in your organization and then tag these resources, e.g. using Kubernetes annotations, in order to automatically attribute costs to the right cost center in the future.
+At this point, you may notice that many of the workloads do not clearly belong to a specific team, organizational unit, project or cost center.
+You’ll have to find this information in your organization and then tag these resources, e.g., using Kubernetes annotations, to automatically attribute costs to the right cost center in the future.

 Additionally, you should define a process or framework for future resources to be tagged with that information from the start.

 Communicate To Teams

 Before you start the chargebacks in your organization, you should try to build awareness of what costs are approaching, and provide transparent information on what these costs are composed of.
 As such, it’s useful to pass on not only your defined prices (cost per CPU / gigabyte of memory), but also detailed information about which of their Kubernetes objects used what resources at which time.
 This helps teams understand the cost and may already incentivize them to rethink their infrastructure usage and start optimizing their workloads.

 A great way to create this transparency is to create interactive dashboards using Grafana.